FZJ-INM1-BDA/celldetection/README.md

 ```
 pip install git+https://github.com/FZJ-INM1-BDA/celldetection.git
 ```
-The examples already include toy data, so you can simply install it and start.
 ## 💡 How to train
 Here you can see some examples of how to train a detection model.
 The examples already include toy data, so you can get started right away.